Skip to main content Skip to main navigation

 National Grid is committed to urgent action to address climate change as we’ve outlined in our vision for a fossil free future, but we all must recognize that climate change is no longer a future threat but a current threat based on the extreme climate hazards we are witnessing today.

-Based on the study results, we will be creating a Resilience Plan that will be submitted to the New York Public Service Commission (PSC).
+Based on the study results, we created a Resilience Plan that has been submitted to the New York Public Service Commission (PSC).

 This page will serve as the central source for our process and plans, aligned to the following timeline: